thanukrishna8/Sort-Manager-Project/README.md

 # mvc
-Sort array for user:
+Sort Array For User:
-1. sort using bubble sort
+1. Sort using bubble sort
-2. sort using merge sort
+2. Sort using merge sort
-3. sort using binary tree
+3. Sort using binary tree